RG-BCS/PhysicsMathMLDLRL/README.md

 # Hi there, I’m PhysicsMathMLDLRL

-I’m a physicist turned self-taught Machine Learning engineer passionate about bridging theory and practice.
+I'm a physicist turned machine learning engineer passionate about translating mathematical principles into practical AI solutions.
+Through rigorous self-study and implementation-driven learning, I’ve built a portfolio of over 60+ end-to-end ML projects—from designing foundational algorithms from scratch to developing language models and training reinforcement learning agents in complex environments.

 - Currently building and deploying projects across Traditional ML, Deep Learning, Reinforcement Learning, and Generative Models.
 - I’ve built a strong foundation through self-study—starting with Learning Python to master the language itself—then diving into core texts like Hands-On Machine Learning, Deep Learning by Goodfellow, and a wide range of resources to go deep into machine learning, deep learning, and reinforcement learning.